gowthamgts/blog/content/blog/first-pc-build.md

 | CPU Cooler  | Deepcool AK620 120MM                        |    ₹5,475 |
 |             | _Total (excluding shipping)_                | ₹1,74,975 |

-If you're building a PC in India, you should visit [pcpricetracker](https://pcpricetracker.in) to compare prices between multiple PC parts online retailers.
+If you're building a PC in India, you should definitely visit [pcpricetracker](https://pcpricetracker.in) to compare prices between multiple PC parts online retailers.
 Amazon was costly even with a 5% discount from Amazon Pay card.
 You should also check with offline retail stores in your cities.
 I got most of the parts from an offline retail store in Coimbatore.
 The cabinet and the CPU cooler that I wanted were not available in that store, so I had to order online at [PC Studio](https://www.pcstudio.in).

 After all the parts arrived, I unpacked all the parts.
 I knew it will take a lot of patience, so I prepared everything for the BIOS POST.